Concord Township residents and businesses are required to recycle.

 Visit the Yard Waste page for more information.

-Delaware County residents can also deposit their own yard debris at the Delaware County Compost Farm and take advantage of the compost final product, free of charge.
+For a small fee, Delaware County residents can deposit their own yard debris at the Delaware County Compost Farm or take advantage of the compost final product.

 - DelCo Household Hazardous Waste Collection - 4 events a year